 What you need to do if cost ratio is less than 35% (less than 75% if transferring prescription drugs or engaged in graphic arts production):

 If your serviceman’s cost of materials to sales of service is less than 35% (or less than 75% in the case of servicemen transferring prescription drugs or engaged in graphic arts production), you are considered a “de minimis” serviceman.
 There are two circumstances to consider as a de minimis serviceman:

 - A de minimis serviceman should remit Use Tax to Illinois registered suppliers at the time of purchase as he is considered end user of the tangible personal property transferred to service customers.

 - If the supplier is not registered to collect Use Tax, the de minimis serviceman must register with the Department for the limited purpose of self-assessing and remitting his Use Tax liability.

 The de minimis serviceman should not provide Certificates of Resale to suppliers, even though you may possess a resale or registration number because the resale exemption is not available to de minimis servicemen incurring a Use Tax liability.

 If you pay Use Tax to your suppliers in the expectation that your cost ratio will be less than 35% (or less than 75%, if applicable), but the actual ratio is 35% or more (75% or more, if applicable), you would be able to take credit for taxes paid to your supplier but would still be liable for Service Occupation Tax (including applicable local taxes).
 You may also be liable for penalties and interest.
 You should register with the Department of Revenue immediately and begin remitting Service Occupation Tax on your selling price.

-If you have any questions or concerns with regards to your Service Occupation Tax please contact our State and Local Tax (SALT) Group at 630-420-1360.
+If you have any questions or concerns with regards to your Service Occupation Tax please contact our State and Local Tax (SALT) Group at 630-420-1360 or contact us below.